sal55/langs/pcl/readme.md

 ### The Runtime Library

-This is M's runtime which is a few thousand lines, with many providing language support and called behind the scenes.
+This is M's runtime which is a few thousand lines, with many functions providing language support and called behind the scenes.
 The question with some of those was, do they stay this side of PCL, or move to the other side?
 That is, get implemented as special PCL instructions.

-Some more moved to PCL, for example:
+Some were moved to PCL, for example:

 * 128-bit arithmetic
 * Integer ** (power) operators